Sign up to our Newsletter

 Pick the LSAT if you've already taken it, your preferred law schools require it, or you're only applying to law schools.
 Go for the GRE if you're uncertain about law school, your top-choice law school accepts it, or you find the LSAT challenging or time-consuming to prepare for.

 So, if you’re wondering whether to opt for the GRE or LSAT, your choice should match your goals.
 It should also align with the specific law schools you're considering and your strengths and weaknesses.
-Also, keep in mind that you can use a conversion tool to compare scores so you make an informed choice.
+Also, keep in mind that you can use a conversion tool to compare scores, so you can make an informed choice.

 Which Test is Harder?